 While thousands of dogs fly cargo every year, your Frenchie can only go in the cabin with you.
 Extra precaution is needed when it comes to brachycephalic dogs due to their short snouts and potential breathing problems.

 The catch is that dogs flying in-cabin need to meet certain size requirements.
-Every airline has its own rules, but one thing almost all airlines require is that your dog’s carrier needs to fit under the seat in front of you.
-Some airlines do have weight limits.
+Every airline has its own rules regarding weight restrictions, but one thing almost all airlines require is that your dog’s carrier needs to fit under the seat in front of you.
+Most airlines do have 20-25 lb weight limits.

 - UNITED – 18 inches length x 11 inches wide x 11 inches height